-Having worked closely with DMOs over the years, we know that every destination has a limit to the dollars they can spend.
+Having worked closely with DMOs over many years, we know that every destination has a limit to the dollars they can spend.
 But efforts to improve public image, attract new visitors and increase overnight stays are not possible without strategic planning and the right investments.
 A Marketing Action Plan will help get you on your way with confidence.
 To help you facilitate your own Marketing Action Plan, you can access free resources from the list below.

 - Destination Marketing Action Planning — It’s Time to Tune-Up

 - Destination Marketing Action Plan Cheat Sheet